 In Destination AARhus, we aim to attract, develop, and educate the best IT talents and brand Aarhus as an attractive career destination for IT specialists.
-In collaboration with Aarhus University and our member companies, we help the students get established in Greater Aarhus by building a professional network and finding a relevant student job and full-time employment after graduation.
+In collaboration with Aarhus University and our member companies, we help the students get established in Greater Aarhus by building a professional network and finding a relevant student job and a full-time employment after graduation.

 The decision to move

-You can only imagine that the decision of moving to another country for at least two years for studying is big.
+You can only imagine that the decision of moving to another country for a least two years for studying is big.
 It also was for Mihai Mihalache and Iulian Hojda from Romania and Jana Puschmann from Germany.
 Questions about finding accommodation near the city, a job to secure the economy, the bad weather, and the possibility of making new friends filled in their minds.
 And yet the answer to choosing Aarhus was quite easy in the end, they all state.

 Before finally deciding on the Master Program of Computer Science at Aarhus University the three students visited Aarhus.
 They all underline, that after this visit they made up their minds: “I got the opportunity to get to know the university and the IT companies around this area better and see with my own eyes what it is like to live in Aarhus.
 I got some really useful tips on that trip, and I was excited to move,” says Iulian Hojda.